 The most impactful AI use cases in finance are not flashy.
 They are practical automations that eliminate manual work and improve decision quality.
 Forget the hype about AI replacing finance teams - what is actually happening is AI handling the tedious, repetitive parts of finance work so your team can focus on analysis, strategy, and stakeholder relationships.

 Automated financial reporting.
 AI tools can generate monthly management reports, board packs, and variance analyses in minutes rather than days.
 They pull data from your ERP (whether that is Dynamics 365, Workday, or SAP), identify material variances, and draft narrative commentary that your team reviews rather than writes from scratch.
-The shift is significant: instead of spending three days building a board pack, your team spends three hours reviewing and refining one that AI drafted.
+Instead of spending three days building a board pack, your team spends three hours reviewing and refining one that AI drafted.

 Anomaly detection.
 AI continuously monitors transactions and flags unusual patterns - duplicate payments, pricing errors, or potential fraud - before they become problems.
-This is particularly valuable for organisations processing high volumes of invoices.
 Rather than relying on periodic audits that catch issues weeks later, AI provides real-time surveillance of every transaction flowing through your system.

 Accounts receivable automation.
 AI automates the entire collections process - from sending payment reminders at optimal times, to prioritising which overdue accounts to chase first based on likelihood of payment.
-This directly reduces DSO and improves cash flow without adding headcount to your AR team.
+This directly reduces DSO and improves cash flow without adding headcount.
 Our order-to-cash automation case study shows how one client achieved a 62% DSO reduction using this approach.

 What finance teams are seeing with AI